Scotland bans bargain-basement booze in public health move

 - Amazon plans another Vancouver, B.C., expansion, to 5,000 employees

+A measure public health advocates call a watershed moment has been a long time coming.

-Scottish lawmakers approved minimum pricing in 2012, after which it was delayed for six years by legal challenges from the Scottish Whisky Association.
+Scottish lawmakers approved minimum pricing in 2012, but it was delayed for six years by legal challenges from the Scotch Whisky Association, which argued the move unfairly hit responsible drinkers on low incomes

-Scottish authorities say alcohol misuse causes about 697 hospital admissions and 22 deaths a week.
+Almost a fifth more alcohol is sold per adult in Scotland than in other parts of Britain, and Scottish authorities say alcohol misuse causes about 697 hospital admissions and 22 deaths a week.

+Norine Aslam, who runs the Top Cellar liquor store in the Edinburgh suburb of Leith, said she was “all for” the move.

+“It’s like everything, change is difficult,” she said.
+“But I think it’s a positive change so it’s just a hurdle that everyone needs to get over.